-The figures in Scotland as at 12 November 2020 are as follows:
+The figures in Scotland as at 16 November 2020 are as follows:

-The number of new cases of Covid-19 reported in Scotland today - 1,212 new cases reported which is 6.1% of total tests.

-Of these 141 were in Lothian.
+The number of new cases of Covid-19 reported in Scotland today - 717 new cases reported which is 8.3% of the total number of tests carried out yesterday.
+101 cases were in Lothian.

-The total number of confirmed cases in Scotland is now 77660
+The total number of confirmed cases is now 82,011.

-Number of people in hospital with recently confirmed Covid-19 - 1,207
+Number of people in hospital with recently confirmed Covid-19 - 1,227 which is 14 fewer than yesterday

-Number of people in Intensive Care Units in Scotland - 98 5
+Number of people in Intensive Care Units in Scotland - 98 which is 2 fewer than yesterday

-The number of deaths reported today of people who have tested positive within the last 28 days is 45.
+The number of deaths reported today of people who have tested positive within the last 28 days is 6.
+Registration offices are of course closed at the weekend which means this may be an understatement of the true figure.

-The number of deaths under that measurement is now 3,188.
+The number of deaths including the 36 announced on Saturday now total 3,286 under that measurement.